bdavidson16/SQL/Sports Retail Optimization/README.md

   - When are these products sold?
   - Is there a common feature(s) between these products?
 - Which products have the worst reviews?
-  - Is there a common feature(s) between thse products?
+  - Is there a common feature(s) between these products?

 # Data Info:
-I started in Python by importing the CSV files, explored the infomrmation of each dataset, then import them into PostgreSQL.
+I started in Python by importing the CSV files, explored the information of each dataset, then import them into PostgreSQL.
 Ther were several *NULL* rows throughout the dataset, which I deleted to make analysis easier.
 I first did queries for individual tables and then began joining them together to specifically answer our project goals.

 # Concluding Points
 ## Overall Rating and Review Info: